nicolashefti/simple-log-viewer/README.md

 # Resource

-Based on an original idea from @pixeline
+Based on an original idea from Alexandre Plennevaux (@pixeline)